rqlite/rqlite/README.md

 Finally, if you're interested in understanding how distributed systems actually work, **rqlite is a good example to study**.
 Much thought has gone into its [design](https://rqlite.io/docs/design/) and implementation, with clear separation between the various components, including storage, distributed consensus, and API.

 ### How?
 rqlite uses [Raft](https://raft.github.io/) to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.
-You can learn more about the design [here](https://rqlite.io/docs/design/).

 ### Key features
 - Trivially easy to deploy, with no need to separately install SQLite.